Alicia J. Teubert

 While in law school, Alicia coordinated the Pro Bono Animal Law Project and served on the board of the Student Animal Legal Defense Fund.
 She was a member of Transactions: The Tennessee Journal of Business Law, the Business and Tax Law Association, Phi Alpha Delta and the Hamilton Burnett Inns of Court.

 Alicia is married and has two dogs, both of whom she considers her children: Diego (a Pomeranian) and Copper (a Golden Retriever mix).
 Alicia is best described as an avid animal lover – especially horses and dogs.
 She began riding horses when she was five, showed through college, and will always hold a passion for riding.
-She volunteers with the Knox County 4-H Horse and Pony Project Group and currently serves as their advisory board chairperson, riding coach and horse judging coach.
+She volunteers with the Knox County 4-H Horse and Pony Project Group and currently serves as their advisory board chairperson, and horse judging coach.

 Alicia is also an avid runner.
 She’s a Boston qualifier and an active member of the Knoxville Track Club.
-She is race director for KTC’s Strawberry Plains race and currently serves as the President of the KTC Board of Directors.
-She and her husband run together and have completed twelve marathons.
+She is race director for KTC’s Strawberry Plains race and currently serves as the Immediate Past President of the KTC Board of Directors.
+She and her husband run together and have completed fifteen marathons.
 Their goal is to run a marathon in each state and to run the Boston Marathon side-by-side.

-When Alicia is not working, volunteering or running, she loves spending time outdoors with her husband hiking, biking, camping, wakeboarding and exploring the mountains of East Tennessee.
+When Alicia is not working, volunteering or running, she loves spending time outdoors with her husband hiking, biking, camping, and exploring the mountains of East Tennessee.